- Annoucements & Updates

 Want to discuss your submission with someone?
 There are 3 options:

-- Talk with your agency representative (many of the agency representatives have been on the HHS Innovates Committee for a long time).
-They have lots of experience reviewing and evaluating submissions so they can provide advice on how to strengthen your submission.
-For a list of agency contacts see the More Information tab.
+- Talk with your agency representative.
+As HHS Innovates Committee members, they can provide advice on how to further strengthen your submission.
+For a list of agency contacts, see the More Information & FAQs tab.

-- Talk with an HHS Innovates Mentor (these are past HHS Innovates winners who are currently serving on the HHS Innovates Committee and have volunteered to serve as peer advisors).
-They can provide you peer-to-peer advice on strategies they used in developing their submissions, or during employee voting.
-Please remember they are volunteers so can help you as time permits.
-For a list of the HHS Innovates Mentors see the More Information tab.
+- Talk with an HHS Innovates Mentor.
+These are past HHS Innovates winners who can speak about their HHS Innovates experience and provide you with peer-to-peer advice on developing your submission.
+For a list of the HHS Innovates Mentors, see the More Information & FAQs tab.

-- If you have pursued the first two avenues and would like additional input, you can contact us at the IDEA Lab directly to discuss your nomination.
-We can set up 30 minute blocks during the months of January and February to discuss your innovation.
+- If you have pursued the first two avenues and would like additional input, you can email the IDEA Lab to schedule an office hour and discuss your submission with Elizabeth Kittrie.

 Celebrating HHS Trailblazers